bhaghighi/Python-101/README.md

-# summary of python codes for visualization
+# Summary of python codes for visualization